 Zanzibar’s Stone Town is a UNESCO World Heritage Site.
 A walk through the maze of narrow alleyways is fascinating.
 Architecture reflects a unique fusion of Swahili, Indian, Arab and European influences.

 Ruaha has been called “Africa’s new safari frontier.”
 It is East Africa’s biggest national park and the second-largest on the African continent, yet it is relatively unknown and untamed, visited by only a handful of intrepid travelers each year.
-It is home to Tanzania’s biggest elephant population, endangered and elusive African wild dogs and an estimated 10% of the world’s lion population.
+It is home to Tanzania’s largest elephant population, endangered and elusive African wild dogs, and an estimated 10% of the world’s lion population.
 Ruaha combines well with other parks in the southern and western areas of Tanzania, such as Mahale, Katavi, and Nyerere (Selous).